-After 2 years, Sri Lanka is still to recover form the devastation triggered trough the December 2004 tsunami.
-UNDP report (2005) highlights the factors such as pre-existence of very high densities of unplanned settlements in the Southern part of Sri Lanka as influential factors for the operation of the rehabilitation programs.
+The UNEP report (2005) highlights the context in which the current post - Tsunami rehabilitation (long term recovery) is operating.
+Within this report the factors such as preexistence of very high densities of unplanned settlements in the Southern part of Sri Lanka have been highlighted as influential factors over the operation of the rehabilitation programs.
 Add to this, the post-Tsunami rehabilitation operations have been affected due to the lack of response capacities in local government institutions to address the needs of such a magnitude.
-This is mainly due to the fact that, before the Tsunami, Sri Lanka was known to be a safe haven where outrages of nature scarcely occurred and the strategic and operational level capacities of the institutions responsible for public and commercial facilities were not expected to cater for a devastation of this nature or the scale.
+This is mainly because, before the Tsunami, Sri Lanka was known to be a safe haven where outrages of nature scarcely and the strategic and operational level capacities of the institutions responsible for public and commercial facilities were not expected to cater for a devastation of this nature or the scale.
 As such it has been identified that the capacities of relevant authorities in Sri Lanka need to be improved to launch successful post tsunami recovery progammes and to face any future challenges of the same nature (UNESCO, 2005; ADPC, 2005).
 As identified by Lagcao (2003), the primary goal of capacity building is to increase an organization's access to information and technical know-how by improving internal management structures, processes and procedures, as well as strengthening partnerships among the various players in the development process.
 Accordingly, within the context of post - tsunami recovery in Sri Lanka, the aim of providing access to information and technical know-how to the authorities responsible for public and commercial infrastructures, largely resides within the capacity and capability of Higher Education (HE) institutions in Sri Lanka.

-Moreover, in order to achieve the desired capacity and the expertise for the recreation, long term maintenance and management of public and commercial facilities; teaching, training and research related to the discipline will have to be strengthened within the country.
+Moreover, in order to achieve the desired capacity and the expertise for the re-creation, long term maintenance and management of public and commercial facilities; teaching, training and research related to the discipline will have to be strengthened within the country.
 While teaching and training sessions can be more appropriate in developing the required capacities in short term, development of a proper research base within the country is required to establish the capacity to ensure successful maintenance and management of these facilities continuously within the country.
 Thus, from an academic point of view, the post tsunami rehabilitation in Sri Lanka demands an established academic knowledgebase in facilities and infrastructure management.

-However, within Sri Lanka, there are no universities with postgraduate degree programmes offering courses within this discipline.
-Despite the increasing recognition of the importance of establishing facilities management (FM) as an important knowledge area, it has been identified that the higher education institutions in Sri Lanka do not have the required capacities in delivering training, teaching and research extensively in the area of FM in terms of initial local expertise and knowledge.
-Thus, there is a clear and timely requirement to enhance the capacities and research profiles of Sri Lankan HE institutes to support recreation and long term maintenance of the public and commercial facilities, and related infrastructure through the external (foreign) facilities management expertise.
+However, within Sri Lanka, there are no universities with postgraduate degree programmes in this discipline.
+Despite the increasing recognition of the importance of establishing FM as an important knowledge area, it has been identified that the higher education institutions in Sri Lanka do not have the required capacities in delivering training, teaching and research extensively in the area of FM in terms of initial local expertise and knowledge.
+Thus, there is a clear and timely requirement to enhance the capacities and research profiles of Sri Lankan HE institutes to support re-creation and long term maintenance of the public and commercial facilities, and related infrastructure through the external (foreign) facilities management expertise.